Production Checklist

 Configuring and Calibrating

-Rigging Reference
+Rigging Reference Calibration Reference

-Make sure to rig the iPhone in the same location that you plan to shoot with, as the lens calibrations will measure the exact offset between the iPhone and the cine camera lens.
+- Rigging: Make sure to rig the iPhone in the same location that you plan to shoot with, as the lens calibrations will measure the exact offset between the iPhone and the cine camera lens.

-Verify that the Tentacle Sync timecode going into Jetset and the cine camera are matching.
+- Matching Tentacle Sync Timecode: Verify that the Tentacle Sync timecode going into Jetset and the cine camera are matching.

-Next, calibrate the cine lenses one at a time, processing each calibration with Autoshot as per the reference video.
+- Calibrate Cine Lenses: Next, calibrate the cine lenses one at a time, processing each calibration with Autoshot as per the reference video.

 - Save the lens files with a unique description (e.g. project_camera_date_focallength.)

-Set Origin and scaling
+Set Origin and Scan

 Jetset Origin and Scanning Reference

-Before scanning or setting your origin, add all of the practical elements to the scene.
+- Add practical elements: Before scanning or setting your origin, add all of the practical elements to the scene.
 The iPhone tracking will reference natural features in the scene, so you want to add all the non-moving physical elements that will be in the scene.

-In the Jetset Origin tab, click ‘Reset’ and move the iPhone all around the shooting area to capture as many of the natural features in the scene as possible.
+- Reset Tracking and get anchor points: In the Jetset Origin tab, click ‘Reset’ and move the iPhone all around the shooting area to capture as many of the natural features in the scene as possible.

-Now tap on one of the horizontal detected planes to set your tracking origin at the point you want your scene locator to be snapped to.
+- Set Origin: Now tap on one of the horizontal detected planes to set your tracking origin at the point you want your scene locator to be snapped to.

-Change to the Scan tab and click Start to start scanning the set.
+- Jetset Scan: Change to the Scan tab and click Start to start scanning the set.
 For the Jetset scan, you only care about the immediate area that will be in the shot.

-Using a separate iPhone, it’s a good idea to get an ‘overall’ scan of the set, including the greenscreen and the Jetset origin marker.
+- Polycam scan: Using a separate iPhone, it’s a good idea to get an ‘overall’ scan of the set, including the greenscreen and the Jetset origin marker.
 This scan can be used in post production to augment the Jetset scans for challenging shots.

-Turn on the Cinematic Compositing switch in Jetset, and verify that the origin and scan are still correctly located in the incoming cine video.
+- Enable Cinematic Compositing: Turn on the Cinematic Compositing switch in Jetset, and verify that the origin and scan are still correctly located in the incoming cine video.

 Take recording